tbrouns/paser/README.md

 Not all of the parameters in this script are set correctly, so what follows is an explanation of how to select the right settings.

-### Initial parameters
+### Initial parameter definitions

-#### Config file
+#### `parameters.configPath`

 You should create a `ConfigFile.m` that contains parameter settings for the various processing functions and then point `parameters.configPath` to this file.
 This script should at least contain the following lines of code:

 ```
 psr_parameters_general;
+parameters.path.ft    = 'C:\PathToFieldTrip\FieldTrip'; % Path to the FieldTrip repository
-parameters.path.kst = 'C:\PathToKiloSort\KiloSort';   % Path to the KiloSort repository
+parameters.path.kst   = 'D:\PathToKiloSort\KiloSort';   % Path to the KiloSort  repository
-parameters.path.ft  = 'D:\PathToFieldTrip\FieldTrip'; % Path to the FieldTrip repository
+parameters.path.ephys = 'E:\PathToOpenEphys\OpenEphys'; % Path to the OpenEphys repository
 ```

+To avoid clogging up the MATLAB path, we add the third-party toolboxes given above whenever we need them and remove them afterwards.
+In order for the program to know where to look for the toolboxes, set the path parameters in the following way:

+* `parameters.path.ft`    should point to the FieldTrip main directory, which contains e.g. `ft_defaults.m`
+* `parameters.path.kst`   should point to the KiloSort  main directory, which contains e.g. `preprocessData.m`
+* `parameters.psth.ephys` should point to the OpenEphys main directory, which contains e.g. `load_open_ephys_data.m`

 More `parameters` fields can be changed by adding more lines to the script.
 For example, if you do not want to process the LFP, you add:
 `parameters.process.lfp = false;`

 See `psr_parameters_general` for all other parameter fields.
 Comments next to each parameter explain its purpose.

-#### Path settings

-To avoid clogging up the MATLAB path, we add the third-party toolboxes from the path whenever we need them and remove them afterwards.
-In order for the program to know where to look for the toolboxes, set the path parameters in the following way:

-* `parameters.path.kst` should point to the KiloSort main directory, which contains e.g. `preprocessData.m`
-* `parameters.path.ft` should point to the FieldTrip main directory, which contains e.g. `ft_defaults.m`

-#### Load directory
+#### `parameters.loadPath`

 `parameters.loadPath` should point to a directory tree like the one given below.